JulioJu/aspnetScholarProject/README.md

     even javascript automatically scaffolded was deleted.
 All checks are Server Side.

+* Bootstrap is not used, as the teacher says he doesn't like if we use template.
+In Prod env, I will use Bootstrap.
+    Somme css was added, just for usability of the app, not for beauty.
+    Inspired from default style of w3schools.

 # How to for Linux users
 * Create new project:
   ```sh